gbif/hp-cryptogamie-mycologie/en/about.md

 ### Journal history

-Cryptogamie, Mycologie continues as from 1980 the [Revue de mycologie](https://www.biodiversitylibrary.org/bibliography/169397) (1936-1979) founded by Roger Heim.
+Cryptogamie, Mycologie continues as from 1980 the [Revue de mycologie](https://www.biodiversitylibrary.org/bibliography/169397) (1936-1979) founded by Roger Heim and Jacques Duché.
 From 2018, Cryptogamie, Bryologie is published online only with a continuous flow of publication (fast-track).

 ### Journal data